17 Questions To Ask A Photographer

 1. Do they specialize in your desired niche?

-Find a photographer who spends most of their time photographing what you need.
-A pet photographer is not the best option for human headshots, and a product photographer may not be the best senior portrait photographer.
 Just because a photographer can take pretty pictures doesn’t mean they’re the best for you.
-You should work with someone who knows all the quirks and specific tricks of your specialized photographic need rather than a generalist who might have vague knowledge or experience in an unfamiliar field.
+So, work with someone who knows all the quirks and specific tricks of your photographic needs instead of a generalist who might have vague knowledge or experience in an unfamiliar field.

 2. What’s their style of photography?